Salted Egg Yolk Chili Oil Sourdough Focaccia

 • Preheat the oven to 425F.

-• Speckle the top of the dough with Chinese chili oil (to your desired amount), minced garlic and scallions (optional), and crumbled salted egg yolk.
+• Speckle the top of the dough with Chinese chili oil (to your desired amount) and any additional toppings (like sesame seeds and scallions), and shave the salted egg yolk on top.
 Then, oil your hands and dimple the dough.
 Finish with a generous sprinkling of flakey sea salt.

 salted egg yolk chili oil focaccia